 Whether it’s upgrading fixtures or creating more storage, homeowners with some basic tools and a critical eye can revamp a bathroom and fall in love with the space all over again.
-Here are a few things you can do yourself on a moderate budget.
+In order to achieve an impressive bathroom remodel on a budget, here are a few things you can do.

 Use source materials with imperfections to also help reduce the overall cost.
 Because bathroom counters are so small, that glaring imperfection could disappear with the sink basin and save you a ton.